AreaLayer/Dadga/README.md

 # Product

-The product is development.
+The product is in development.
 Based on Liquid Network